Community health worker program director

 CHWs are also trained in health promotion, so they can help keep people healthy before they even need services.
 Some CHWs lead cooking classes or encourage clients to boost physical activity.

-A CHW Program Increases access to healthcare for racial and ethnic minorities.
+2. A CHW Program Increases Access to Healthcare for Underserved People

 They can do this because they share the same background as their clients and speak the same language.
 CHWs have an understanding of health beliefs and know the barriers that ethnic minority people face.
 They can take this insider knowledge and provide perspective to health care service providers.